Kate-Hooker/Kate-Hooker/README.md

 ### Course Work
-Makes up most of my repos because Dev Academy was what introduced me to github.
+Accounts for most of my repos because Dev Academy was what introduced me to github.

 #### Solo Projects